Lionel-Wilson/My-Story-Based-Kanji-Game/README.md

 ## General Information
 - Created a 3D Story Based Kanji Game.
-- This was created in order to created a piece of software that made learning Kanji fun, engaging and effective as current methods are either not fun but are effective or fun but not as effective.
+- This was created in order to create a piece of software that made learning Kanji fun, engaging and effective as current methods are either not fun but are effective or fun but not as effective.
 - I made this for my final Masters Project.